mupq/pqm4/README.md

  - `bin/crypto_kem_newhope1024cca_ref_speed.bin` measures the runtime of `crypto_kem_keypair`, `crypto_kem_enc`, and `crypto_kem_dec` for KEMs and `crypto_sign_keypair`, `crypto_sign`, and `crypto_sign_open` for signatures.
 See [crypto_kem/speed.c](crypto_kem/speed.c) and [crypto_sign/speed.c](crypto_sign/speed.c).
  - `bin/crypto_kem_newhope1024cca_ref_stack.bin` measures the stack consumption of each of the procedures involved.
 The memory allocated outside of the procedures (e.g., public keys, private keys, ciphertexts, signatures) is not included.
 See [crypto_kem/stack.c](crypto_kem/stack.c) and [crypto_sign/stack.c](crypto_sign/stack.c).
  - `bin/crypto_kem_newhope1024cca_ref_testvectors.bin` uses a deterministic random number generator to generate testvectors for the implementation.
 These can be used to cross-check different implemenatations of the same scheme.
 See [crypto_kem/testvectors.c](crypto_kem/testvectors.c) and [crypto_sign/testvectors.c](crypto_sign/testvectors.c).
-- `bin-host/crypto_kem_newhope1024cca_ref_testvectors` uses the same deterministic random number generator to crate the testvectors on your host.
+- `bin-host/crypto_kem_newhope1024cca_ref_testvectors` uses the same deterministic random number generator to create the testvectors on your host.
 See [crypto_kem/testvectors-host.c](crypto_kem/testvectors-host.c) and [crypto_sign/testvectors-host.c](crypto_sign/testvectors-host.c).

 The binaries can be flashed to your board using `st-flash`, e.g., `st-flash write bin/crypto_kem_newhope1024cca_ref_test.bin 0x8000000`.
 To receive the output, run `python3 hostside/host_unidirectional.py`.

 The **pqm4** framework automates testing and benchmarking for all schemes using Python3 scripts:
 - `python3 test.py`: flashes all test binaries to the boards and checks that no errors occur.
 - `python3 testvectors.py`: flashes all testvector binaries to the boards and writes the testvectors to `testvectors/`.
 Additionally, it executes the reference implementations on your host machine.
-Afterwards it checks the testvectors of different implementations of the same scheme for consistency.
+Afterwards, it checks the testvectors of different implementations of the same scheme for consistency.
 - `python3 benchmarks.py`: flashes the stack and speed binaries and writes the results to `benchmarks/stack/` and `benchmarks/speed/`.
 You may want to execute this several times for certain schemes for which the execution time varies significantly.

 In case you don't want to include all schemes, pass a list of schemes you want to include to any of the scripts, e.g., `python3 test.py newhope1024cca sphincs-shake256-128s`.